Chastity cage security flaw could let hackers lock up your penis

 "There is no physical unlock," Pen Test Partners noted Monday in a blog post that details its months-long investigation into the device.
 "The tube is locked onto a ring worn around the base of the genitals, making things inaccessible."

-The sex toy company, based in Amsterdam and established in 2017, calls the Cellmate the "world's first app-controlled chastity device."
+The sex toy company, based in China, calls the Cellmate the "world's first app-controlled chastity device."
 It's polycarbonate, comes in two lengths and costs $189 (about £146 or AU$265).

 "Qiui believes that a true chastity experience is one that keeps the wearer away from control over their own devices," Qiui says on its site.